Tuditi/iota-address-book/README.md

 # IOTA  Wallet

-This is an example for an IOTA Wallet based on Svelte, TypeScript and Electron.
+This is an example for an IOTA Address Book based on Svelte, TypeScript and Electron.
+The application is capable of managing a list of IOTA Addresses and their balances at time of addition.

+In the future, live reload of addresses will be supported.

-Prerequisites: TODO
+Prerequisites:
+  - Node: 14.16.0+

 ## Get started